Learn all about exactly what you need to do if you leave a Solo Stove in the rain to prevent damage and rust.

 Once the Solo Stove has no more burning embers and is completely cool to the touch, you can leave the lid on or take it off and place a good weatherproof cover over the Stove.

-We like this one from Tiga because of its heavy duty material and drawstring feature.
-It also won’t fade from UV exposure because it is already white.
+We like this one from Solo Stove because of its heavy duty material and perfect fit.

-The Solo Stove is a pricey investment, and as such, you should take good care of it, and even if it has to be outside, add a cover or store it undercover so that you don’t have to deal with rust.
+The Solo Stove is a pricey investment, and as such, you should take good care of it.
+If it must be left outside when not in use, add a cover or store it undercover so that you don't have to deal with rust.